Pietro Ciriaci: Career

 Ordained to the priesthood on 18 December 1909, he was named vice-pastor of a Roman parish on 18 July 1910.
 Ciriaci then taught ethical philosophy and later fundamental theology at his alma mater of the Pontifical Roman Athenaeum S. Apollinare until 1926.
 He entered the Roman Curia as a scrittore of the Apostolic Penitentiary on 21 January 1911, and was promoted to registratore of the same on the following 15 December.

 Before being raised to the rank of a Privy Chamberlain Supernumerary on 26 October 1918, Ciriaci was named an official of the Sacred Congregation of the Council (22 February 1913) and of the first section of the Sacred Congregation for Extraordinary Ecclesiastical Affairs (16 June 1917).
 He was named Undersecretary of Extraordinary Ecclesiastical Affairs on 14 May 1921, and a Domestic Prelate of His Holiness on 27 March 1922.

-In 1927, Czechoslovakia replaced the holiday of St. John Chrysostom with that of Jan Hus, a heretic in the eyes of the Catholic Church.
-The Apostolic Nuncio to Czechoslovakia, Archbishop Francesco Marmaggi, left Prague in protest.
+In 1927, Czechoslovakia replaced the holiday of St. John Chrysostom with that of Jan Hus, a heretic in the eyes of the Catholic Church (the underlying problem was the fact that hundreds of Catholic places of worship had been previously seized and assigned to the new Czechoslovak Hussite Church with an openly anti-Catholic purpose) The Apostolic Nuncio to Czechoslovakia, Archbishop Francesco Marmaggi, left Prague in protest.
 On 27 March, Ciriaci was sent to Czechoslovakia as a special envoy to resolve the dispute and conclude an agreement between Czechoslovakia and the Holy See.
 A temporary agreement–a modus vivendi rather than a concordat–was signed on 17 December.

 On 15 February 1928, Ciriaci was appointed Nuncio to Czechoslovakia and Titular Archbishop of Tarsus by Pope Pius XI.
 He received his episcopal consecration on the following 18 March from Cardinal Pietro Gasparri.
 Ciriaci was named Apostolic Nuncio to Portugal on 9 January 1934.

 Pope Pius XII made him Cardinal-Priest of Santa Prassede in the consistory of 12 January 1953.
-Ciriaci was named Prefect of the Sacred Congregation of the Council on 20 March 1954, and President of the Pontifical Commission for the Interpretation of the Code of Canon Law on 31 May 1955.
+Ciriaci was named Prefect of the Sacred Congregation of the council on 20 March 1954, and President of the Pontifical Commission for the Interpretation of the Code of Canon Law on 31 May 1955.
 He participated in the 1958 papal conclave that elected Pope John XXIII and attended the Second Vatican Council from 1962 to 1965.
 He served as a cardinal elector in the conclave of 1963 that elected Pope Paul VI.
 On 26 September 1964, he opted to become a cardinal-priest, with title of San Lorenzo in Lucina.